marcotulio956/cache.coherencyLAOCII/README.md

 # cache.coherencyLAOCII
-### MSI with caches and processors, MOESI state machines, and Directory protocols.
+### MSI with caches and processors, MESI and MOESI state machines, and Directory protocols.

 In a multiprocessor system with a shared memory/address-space, a need for coherence(i.e program order preserved, atomic access, serial writes) between caches arises when one of its data is modified.
 There're diferent solutions that suit better each context.